Caleb-Mitchell/RB175-File-Based-CMS-Project-LS/notes.md

 <!-- 2. when the button is clicked, direct the user to a page to view a sign up form -->
 <!-- 3. the sign up form should contain fields for a username and a password -->
 <!-- 4. when this form is submitted, those values should be added to the yaml file -->

+# Add the ability to upload images to the CMS (which could be referenced within markdown files).